j4ckofalltrades/obsideck/README.md

 ```

 The file path for the first file will be `1.md` while the path for the other file will be `dir/2.md`.

+## Common Issues

+### Issues connecting to the Obsidian Local REST API endpoint via https

+Refer to this guide: [How do I get my browser trust my Obsidian Local REST API certificate?](https://github.com/coddingtonbear/obsidian-web/wiki/How-do-I-get-my-browser-trust-my-Obsidian-Local-REST-API-certificate%3F)

+### Debugging the plugin

+To help diagnose other issues that you may encounter.

+1. Enable the HTML remote debugger in your Stream Deck.

+- on macOS, run the following command from the terminal: `defaults write com.elgato.StreamDeck html_remote_debugging_enabled -bool YES`.

+- on Windows, add a DWORD `html_remote_debugging_enabled` with value `1` in the registry `@ HKEY_CURRENT_USER\Software\Elgato Systems GmbH\StreamDeck`.

+2. Restart the Stream Deck application.
+3. Navigate to http://localhost:23654/ on Chrome -- this will list all "inspectable" pages (plugins).
+4. Click on the `dev.jduabe.obsideck` entry on the list -- this will open up Developer console where you can inspect logs and network calls.
+5. Press the button (with the failing action) on the Stream Deck.
+6. Inspect the logs (and errors) from the Console and Network tab in the browser.